When you desire to increase your financial worth, you can trade your time for an income, invest money you currently have, or both.

 As a further breakdown of how ETFs and mutual funds differ, have a look at the chart below.

 Whether you prefer ETFs or mutual funds, you can purchase different types of the same investment with funds like VTI and VTSAX.

-By using an investing app like M1 Finance, you can purchase ETFs, individual stocks and more to provide instant diversification to your portfolio.
+By using an investing app like Robinhood, you can purchase ETFs, individual stocks and more to provide instant diversification to your portfolio.

 Over time, holding low-cost, diversified assets can prove some of the best investments for young adults.

 Where to Buy Stocks and ETFs: Robinhood – Best Stock Trading App for Beginners

 - Available via desktop, Apple iOS and Android App on Google Play